libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • 8/30 Improved Internal Prompts for Llama 2 Version of Aetherius

-• 8/30 Added Delete buttons for external resources in DB mangement Deletion Menu in Llama 2 chatbot.
+• 8/30 Added Delete buttons for external resources in DB management Deletion Menu in Llama 2 chatbot.

 • 8/30 Added check for punctuation for memory uploads to avoid cut off memories from being uploaded in the Llama 2 chatbot.